LauritsSkov/Introgression-detection/README.md

 <https://zenodo.org/records/13368126> (hg38)

+Other github pages to help you investigate how different two states actually are and how large your outgroup should be depending on the demography.

+<https://github.com/LauritsSkov/SimulateDemography> (investigate how much your coalescence time distributions overlap)

+<https://github.com/LauritsSkov/Determine_outgroup_size> (investigate how good your are at removing variants from the common ancestor)

 ---

 If you are working with archaic introgression into present-day humans of non-African ancestry you can use these files and skip the following steps: